ygimenez/Pagination-Utils/README.md

 		.activate();
 ```

-Then all you need to do is create a `Page` collection containing the type of the content and the `Message`/`MessageEmbed` object that you just created.
+Then all you need to do is create a `Page` (or `InteractPage` for interaction buttons) collection containing the type of the content and the `Message`/`MessageEmbed` object that you just created.

 Example: